arees88/ML_Azure_P3_Capstone/README.md

 I have also set the **enable_onnx_compatible_models** parameter to true as later I would like to convert the best model to ONNX format.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 The AutoML experiment completed in 29 minutes as it reached the stopping criteria (`experiment_timeout_minutes=30`).